Dobbins Softball Consulting & Development

 In 2012 Dobbins worked with ESPN on the production and statistical advisement/information staff for the Women's College World Series in Oklahoma City.
 He also served as the head coach of the 2006 Athletes International College Goodwill Team in Germany, Austria, and Switzerland.
 Dobbins worked at the National Training Facility in Barcelona, Spain as a video consultant for the Spanish National Softball Team in 2002.
 Most recently he also was head coach of the USSAI Under-18 year old USA Team that competed in the Dominican Republic in the summer of 2016.

-Dobbins also works as a media correspondent, analysis, and contributing writer for Justin's World of Softball a website and blog dedicated to the game and happenings of collegiate softball.
+Dobbins also runs Rounding Third Softball a website and blog dedicated to the game and happenings of collegiate, professional, and international softball.

 Dobbins obtained his bachelor's degree in communications from the University of Tennessee in 2002.